-2. Functional Staff -- The headquarters staff officers are the top authorities in their respective fields.
+B - The functional staff - The headquarters staff officers are the top authorities in their respective fields.
 They have responsibilities each in his particular area.
-Functional staff departments perform: Central services for the railroad such as purchasing or accounting; planning, coordinating and integrating responsibilities at the policy level with other key executives; advice and assistance to the President and his key assistants as well as line and staff personnel in districts and divisions; exercising staff supervision over operations.
+Functional staff departments perform the central services for the railroad such as purchasing or accounting; planning, coordinating and integrating responsibilities at the policy level with other key executives; advice and assistance to the President and his key assistants as well as line and staff personnel in districts and divisions; exercising staff supervision over operations.

-Staff supervision covers the following: formulation of major objective policies, budgets, and programs, subject to the approval of the vice president or the president.
-Development of necessary plans, policies, methods and procedures to assure that major company objectives are carried out; development of standards, to assure proper evaluation and appraisal of operating results; assistance in the selection, development and assignment of key personnel.
+Staff supervision - Staff supervision covers the following: formulation of major objectives, policies, budgets and programs, subject to the approval of the vice-president or the President; development of necessary plans, policies, methods and procedures to assure that major company objectives are carried out; development of standards to assure proper evaluation and appraisal of operating results; assistance in the selection, development and assignment of key personnel.

-The staff officers reporting directly to the general managers perform the same type of functions as those at headquarters.
+The staff officers reporting directly to the general managers perform the same types of functions as those at headquarters.
 The difference is in scope and work performed.

-3. Office Staff -- In addition to the general and functional staff, the president and other key officers have office staffs to aid them in carrying out their day-to-day responsibilities such as special assistants or secretaries.
+C Office staff - In addition to the general and functional staff, the president and other key officers have office staff to aid them in carrying out their day-to-day responsibilities such as special assistants or secretaries.

-In general there are three kinds of authority in the New York Central plan of operation, and organization.
+Kinds of authority - In general there are three kinds of authority in the New York Central plan of organisation -

-- A. Line authority -- This is direct.
+1 - Line authority - Line authority is direct.
 It flows from a man to his subordinate and is general in nature.
-Major policy decisions are communicated through line channels. - B. Staff authority -- Staff authority, including the relationship between staff and line, has been outlined broadly in the above paragraph dealing with staff supervision. - C. Delegated authority -- Delegated authority is that authority granted to a staff officer to issue instructions which normally would be handled through line channels.
+Major policy decisions are communicated through line channels -

+2 - Staff authority - Staff authority including the relationship between staff and line has been outlined broadly in the above paragraph dealing with staff supervision.

+3 - Delegated authority - Delegated authority is that authority granted to a staff officer to issue instructions which normally would be handled through line channels.

-Good line and staff relationships are largely a matter of understanding the basic principle of time and staff and following accepted standards of courtesy on the part of both groups in dealing with each other.
+Making line and staff relationships effective - Good line and staff relationships are largely a matter of understanding the basic principle of line and staff and following accepted standards of courtesy on the part of both groups in dealing with each other -

 Good staff implies a strong and competent staff which takes an active part in helping the line carry out its plans and programs.
 A good line man will use staff effectively to aid in line operations.
-Good staff will not only develop high standards by which the line work will be done but will help the line in measuring effectiveness, appraise results and improving the general level of performance.
+Good staff will not only develop high standards by which the line ~~work~~ work will be done but will help the line in measuring effectiveness, appraise results and improving the general level of performance.